 10 Tasks to Jumpstart a Slow Business

 Things can go awry in business when you veer off the path or you’ve taken on too many tasks.
 Reviewing your business and marketing plan can center and remind you to go back to basics.
-Or you may discover that your business and marketing plan need to be tweaked.
+Or you may discover that your business and marketing plan needs to be tweaked.

 Tracking is a crucial component of a successful business.
 Without it, you don’t know what’s going on in your business.
 Check your website stats either through your web host or set up Google Analytics.
 These resources provide data on the most popular pages, how people came to your site, and more.
 In the case of Google Analytics, you can get demographic data (gender and age) as well as their interests.

-Once you have your data, use it to provide what your market wants or needs, focus on what works, and dump or tweak what isn’t working.
+Once you have your data, use it to provide what your market wants or needs, focus on what works and dump or tweak what isn’t working.

 Even you’re blogging and adding new content regularly, visitors can get blind to other options on your site.
-While you don’t want to make a big change that confuse visitors, making a few tweaks on a regular basis can help keep visitors engaged.
+While you don’t want to make a big change that confuses visitors, making a few tweaks on a regular basis can help keep visitors engaged.

-Similar to your website, social media profiles can get dull for followers was well.
+Similar to your website, social media profiles can get dull for followers as well.
 Change your profile pictures (but keep them appropriate and profession) every-now-and-then.
 Tweak your bio and other text, keeping it current and interesting.

 People love free stuff.
 Not only will they get it for themselves, but often they’ll tell others about it.
 Ideally, you should connect your freebie to your email list so people need to subscribe to get your free offer.
 But you don’t always have to do that.
-You might get greater distribution and downloads (for online freebies), if you don’t require an email.
+You might get greater distribution and downloads (for online freebies) if you don’t require an email.

-Once you have your freebie, promote it on your website, social media, email list etc.
+Once you have your freebie, promote it on your website, social media, email list, etc.